puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 	Notice: I am a real machine.

 But what happened here?
-We told the manifest to notify us if the Learning VM is real, which it most certainly is.
+We told the manifest to notify us if the Learning VM is virtual, but the notification we asserts the opposite!

 {% task 7 %}
 If you like, run `facter is_virtual` to double-check.
 So why the incorrect result?

 What you've encountered is a common mistake when using conditionals with facts from Facter.
-To understand what's going on here requires a basic understanding of how conditional statements interpret the data you give them.
+To understand what's going on here, we'll need to take a look at how conditional statements interpret the data you give them.

 ### Thank you George Boole